 Plan an Enchanting Visit to Historic Stony Brook Village

 Historic Stony Brook Village on Long Island’s North Shore is an undiscovered gem that has all the grace and charm of the Hamptons, but isn’t as pricey or showy, and definitely not as crowded or as far.
-And now is a great time to visit for a cozy and enchanting getaway.
+And now is a great time to visit for an enchanting getaway.

 You can stay in a historic waterfront inn, walk to amazing restaurants, and visit the trendy shops and historic sites and museums.
 Everything is all in one place so it’s extremely manageable and easy to plan.